cwittens/DispersiveShallowWater.jl/docs/src/basic_example.md

 ## More examples

-A lot more examples sorted by the simulated equations can be found in the [examples/](https://github.com/NumericalMathematics/DispersiveShallowWater.jl/tree/main/examples) subdirectory.
+About 50 more examples sorted by the simulated equations can be found in the [examples/](https://github.com/NumericalMathematics/DispersiveShallowWater.jl/tree/main/examples) subdirectory.

 ## [Plain program](@id overview-plain-program)